angular/angular/aio/content/guide/deployment.md

 The many requests and large payloads mean the app takes longer to launch than it would if you optimized it.
-Several seconds may pass (or worse) before the user can see or do anything userful.
+Several seconds may pass (or worse) before the user can see or do anything useful.

 Does it matter?
 That depends upon business and technical factors you must evaluate for yourself.